fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `getfeedback`: Your GetFeedback region.
 	- Service `happyfox`: Your HappyFox region.
 	- Service `keypay`: Your KeyPay region.
+	- Service `messagebird`: Your MessageBird Account region.
 	- Service `mixpanel`: Data Region
 	- Service `navan`: Your Navan region.
+	- Service `on24`: Your ON24 region.
 	- Service `pendo`: The Pendo account region.
 	- Service `ringover`: Your Ringover region.
 	- Service `samsara`: The region of your Samsara account.
 For instance, if your region is `EUROPE`, provide `eu.samsara` in the `Region` field.
 If your region is not in Europe, provide `samsara`.
+	- Service `snyk`: Your Snyk region.
 	- Service `talkdesk`: Your Talkdesk region (".com",".eu","ca.com")
 	- Service `wasabi_cloud_storage`: The Wasabi Cloud Storage bucket region.
 Required for connector creation.
 Default value: `US_EAST_1`.
 	- Service `workday_strategic_sourcing`: Your Workday Strategic Sourcing Region.